openflighthpc/retype-documentation/Retype_Documentation/general_environment_usage/genders_and_pdsh/installing_nodeattr_and_pdsh.md

 sudo yum -y install flight-pdsh
 ```

-Once installed, the pdsh command will be available to active OpenFlight User Suite sessions (use `flight start` to activate the session).
+Once installed, the pdsh command will be available to active [OpenFlight User Suite](/hpc_environment_usage/flight_overview/what_is_flight_user_suite/#what-is-the-flight-user-suite) sessions.
 The priority of the OpenFlight pdsh command in the path can be configured with:

 ```bash
 flight config set pdsh.priority X